-Most importantly, this charger is durable and perfect for backcountry adventures or long days in the snow where it’s important for a phone to not run out of battery.
+Most importantly, this charger is durable and perfect for backcountry adventures or long days in the snow where it’s important for a phone not to run out of battery.

 Thermal Phone Case

-This thermal phone case doesn’t interfere with any service, WiFi, or Bluetooth signals so your giftee can stay connected and protected.
+This thermal phone case doesn’t interfere with any service, WiFi, or Bluetooth signals, so your giftee can stay connected and protected.

-It’s also compatible with smartwatches, AirPods, and other accessories
+It’s also compatible with smartwatches, AirPods, and other accessories.

 GoPros are rated as one of the best weatherproof and durable action cameras on the market for a reason.

-Best Last-Minute or Catch-All Gift for Skiers and Snowboarders
+Bonus: Best Last-Minute or Catch-All Gift for Skiers and Snowboarders

-This is why an REI gift card can be such a great last-minute or catch-all gift for your favorite snowboarder or skier: it gives them the freedom to purchase what they want when they want.
+This is why an REI gift card can be such a great last-minute or catch-all present for your favorite snowboarder or skier: it gives them the freedom to purchase what they want when they want.